transloadit/node-sdk/README.md

 ## Usage

-The following code will show how to upload an image and resize it to a thumbnail:
+The following code will upload an image and resize it to a thumbnail:

 ```javascript
 const TransloaditClient = require('transloadit')

 const transloadit       = new TransloaditClient({
   authKey   : 'YOUR_TRANSLOADIT_KEY',
   authSecret: 'YOUR_TRANSLOADIT_SECRET'